 Formulated by Dr. Jo Jaric

-I’m Jo - a PhD-qualified formulation chemist with a background spanning pharmaceuticals, vaccines, over-the-counter medicines and cosmetic manufacturing in FDA and TGA-regulated environments.
+I’m Jorji.
+A PhD-qualified formulation chemist with experience across pharmaceutical, vaccine, and cosmetic manufacturing in FDA- and TGA-regulated environments.

 An Unusual Relationship with Manufacturing.